 Just relax.
 We've all been there.
 Hang in there and you might feel different by the end of this post.

-If you’ve read the other blogs in the bible study section of p & t, you’ve probably figured out that “manna” in the bible represents Jesus and the Word of God.
+If you’ve read the other blogs in the bible study section of P & T, you’ve probably figured out that “manna” in the bible represents Jesus and the Word of God.
 Hopefully you’ve also realised that Jesus is the Word of God and that your bible is the Word in written, handleable, chewable form.
-(See my blog “WHO'S THE MANNA”)
+(See my blog “WHAT’S YOUR SOUL EATING?”)

 If you’re new here - hi - and FYI “manna” was the literal bread that God rained down from heaven on the Israelites to feed them in the desert (see Exodus 16) to give them sustenance and strength for the journey - and basically keep them alive!
 It was a foreshadow of Jesus, the “bread of life” aka our strength and eternal life (John 6).